-Late work will be accepted up to one week (seven days including weekends) after the due date for partial credit.
-5% per day will be deducted for work turned in late.
-This includes submitting written assignments to Turnitin.com per JHS policy.
-Students who miss class will likely miss inclass assignments and activities that cannot be made up.
-Specifically in this course, the Multimodal project, in-class peer review and writer's workshop activities cannot be made up.
+Late work will be accepted up to one week (seven days) after the due date for partial credit.
+Partial credit is the earned (quality) grade minus five percent per day for each day the assignment is late to calculate the final grade for the assignment.
+For example, if a student's quality grade for the assignment is an 88% (B), and the assignment is three days late (-15%), the student earns a 73% as a final score.
+Students who miss class will likely miss in-class assignments and activities that cannot be made up.
+Specifically in this course, PEER REVIEW assignments in the Writer's Workshop Journal cannot be made up.
 After one week, late work will not be accepted, although extenuating circumstances may be considered on a case-by-case basis at the instructor's discretion.